nicholas-khoo/Wine-Recommender-System/README.md

 # Data Dictionary

 The datasets were cleaned to produce the resulting features.
-These features are later used in exploratory data analysis to uncover more insights surrounding wine as well as in machine learning, to build the recommender system.
+These features were later used in exploratory data analysis to uncover more insights surrounding wine as well as in machine learning, to build the recommender system.

 ## Wine Reviews